aayu5hgit/snippy/README.md

-# Shrty - Nuxt 3 URL Shortener
+# Snippy URL - Nuxt 3 URL Shortener

 A simple URL shortener built with Nuxt 3 and Supabase, Designed with Tailwind CSS.